Exabyte-io/documentation/docs/methods-directory/pseudopotential/parameters.md

-# Parameters for the Planewave Pseudopotential Method
+# Parameters for the Plane-wave Pseudopotential Method

 We review in this page the most important computational parameters for defining [plane-wave pseudopotential calculations](overview.md), based upon the theoretical framework of the [DFT model](../../models-directory/dft/overview.md).